HM56/bumpybump/README.md

 ### The bot is out of sync
 If this happen, you may see in the `!continue` that the time doesn't change.
 Or the log says "Next bump in -1 day".
 In this case, try to manually bump and try again.

+### Other issue / idea
+Please open an issue if you have any problem.
+Have fun!